 If you arrive by ferry, your drop-off point is adjacent to Bridgeway.
 Did you drive into town?
 There is a large public parking lot by the ferry pier.
 If you are here for the day, this is a great place to start your adventure.
 No Sausalito Getaway is complete without a stroll up and down Bridgeway.
 As the town’s main thoroughfare, this is where you will find all the action.

 One of my favorite things to do in Sausalito is window shopping and browsing the art galleries.
-There are so many unique shops in the charming downtown area you are sure to find something that reflects your personal style and taste.
+There are so many unique shops in the charming downtown area you will surely find something that reflects your style and taste.